Title

 A Philippine law enacted in 1977 increases the tax rates on winnings in Jai-Alai and horse racing to generate additional revenue for national development, while also regulating charity horse race sweepstakes and exempting horse races and sweepstakes prizes from income tax.

-The tax is deducted from the dividends corresponding to each winning ticket and withheld by the operator, manager, or person in charge before paying the dividends to the winner.
+The operator, manager, or person in charge of the horse-races or jai-alai must deduct and withhold the tax from the dividends corresponding to each winning ticket before paying the dividends to the entitled person.

-The Board of Directors may determine the procedure to be followed in the distribution of prizes in the most just, equitable, and expeditious manner.
+The Board may determine the procedure for distributing prizes in the most just, equitable, and expeditious manner.

-The tickets are considered government securities for the purposes of penalizing forgery or alteration.
+They are printed by the government and are considered government securities for purposes of penalizing forgery or alteration.

 Analyze Cases Smarter, Faster